hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 ##Provision Swift node {#provision-swift-node}

 **Caution**: Do not provision proxy and scale-out object nodes together.
 The requirements are different for proxy nodes and scale-out object nodes.
-It is recommended that you use HP DL380 or HP SL230 servers for proxy nodes and SL4540 servers for scale-out object storage nodes.
+It is recommended that you use HP DL380 or HP SL230 servers for Proxy nodes and SL4540 servers for scale-out Object storage nodes.

 Perform the following steps to provision the Swift node: